MichaelCharles/GettingCleaningProject/CodeBook.md

 for a full desciption of the study.

 The actual data is at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
-This zip file contains 28 files with actual measurement data, including a READE.txt file describing the data.
+This zip file contains 28 files with actual measurement data, including a README.txt file describing the data.
 The original date is 11/2012.

 run_analysis.R is a R script which transforms the data in the following manner:

 1. Merges the training and the test sets to create one data set.